dfinke/dfinke.github.io/_posts/2018-04-24-PowerShell-Serving-an-HTML-Page-from-Azure-Functions.md

 title:  "PowerShell Serving an HTML Page from an Azure Function"
 date:   2018-04-24 10:00
 comments: true
-description: "PowerShell Serving an HTML Page from an Azure Functions."
+description: "PowerShell Serving an HTML Page from an Azure Function."
 categories:
     - PowerShell
 tags: